airayzing/Help-Docs-v2/tropitech-resource-center/how-tropitech-works/bot-management/3rd-party-apps-integrations/engagebay-crm-integration-with-tropitech.md

 description: This page contains the information about the 3rd party integrations.
 ---

-# EngageBay CRM integration with m1Bot
+# EngageBay CRM integration with tropitech

 ### Use Case

-This integration allows you to transmit lead details such as Name, Email, and Phone from your m1Bot platform to the EngageBay CRM.
+This integration allows you to transmit lead details such as Name, Email, and Phone from your tropitech platform to the EngageBay CRM.

 ### Pre-requisite